Wayside (est. 2015) is Curry J. Hackett’s transdisciplinary design and research practice.

 Curry J. Hackett is a transdisciplinary designer, visual artist, and educator exploring Black relationships to land, media, and memory.

-Curry holds architecture degrees from Howard University and the Harvard Graduate School of Design, and most recently taught as Distinguished Lecturer and Professor of Practice at the City College of New York’s Spitzer School of Architecture, contributing to its Place, Memory, and Culture Incubator program.
+Curry holds architecture degrees from Howard University and the Harvard Graduate School of Design, and currently serves as Clinical Assistant Professor in the Department of Media, Culture, and Communication at the NYU Steinhardt School of Culture, Education, and Human Development.

 Colophon: